 facility under the care of wildlife experts

-older chick, but still in its first year of life
+older chick, already fledged, but still in its first year of life

 from a region.
 Whooping Cranes were extirpated from eastern North America

 for over a century.
 In 2001, WCEP's project

 to reintroduce them to their former range began with human migration assistance.

 Florida Nonmigratory Population (FNMP) A reintroduced flock started in 1993 to live year-round in central Florida without migrating.
 This flock was part of the long-range plan to increase the numbers of the endangered Whooping crane species.
 A total of 289 chicks were released between 1993 and winter 2004-05, when new releases were stopped.
 The flock had dwindled to only 29 (as of Oct.
 2009), due mainly to problems with predation and reproduction, complicated by drought.
 Besides the scarcity of birds to release and the cost of the project, the birds had shorter-than-expected life spans, and their habitat was shrinking because of human takeovers for development.